LionelDraghi/bbt/README.md

 bbt uses a limited english subset, with a vocabulary dedicated to test with keywords like *run*, *output*, *contains*, etc.

 But this limited english subset does not come at the cost of readability or expressiveness:
-- you can write real, readable English sentences, so that it's almost impossible to guess that the text is also the real script;
+- you can write real, readable English sentences, so that it's almost impossible to guess that the text is also a script;
 - and as bbt is reading only specifics line in the specification, the rest of the file is yours : you can give as much context as you want, using all Markdown (and Markdown extensions) possibilities, including graphics (Give a try to [Mermaid](https://mermaid.js.org/intro/)).

 Although simple, you don't have to learn this subset by heart, you may ask for a template by running `bbt -ct` (or --create_template), and ask for the complete grammar with `bbt -lg` (or --list_grammar).